 The first home port was for the Sega Saturn, released in 1997 only in Japan, and it's a bit of a rarity for the system.
 If you look at the prices for it online, anyway (Be cheap!
 You can get it for less!
 You just gotta wait it out).
 Anyway, this was ported by Natsume and Taito themselves, and is mostly identical to the arcade game- same appearance, same fonts, everything.
 That doesn't sound important, but it will be when we get to the other ports.
 As well as the Arcade mode and some standard options (including a clock on the options screen- I don't know if it unlocks anything secret at certain times of the day, though!) it adds a new mode, Mystery.
 A bit like the Quest Mode in Puzlow Kids, you have a pre-arranged board and a set number of pieces to accomplish a specific task, ranging from 'make the board nice and tidy' to 'get a certain number of chain reactions'.
 They can get quite tough, so if you're struggling, scoot down to the bottom of this page.
 If you're looking for just a straight, faithful port of the arcade game (and that includes Patoraco's artwork- this is the only non-emulated version where she's not redrawn) with a nice extra mode, then this is your only option, really.
 Some might find it a bit lightweight though, so please don't expect much more than what's here.

 Next, the Playstation port was handled at least partly by Altron, and it's really weird.
 Released in the three main territories (2001 in Japan published by Altron themselves, 2001 in the EU published by Midas, and 2003 in the US published by Mud Duck Productions), it has the same features as the Saturn port- the arcade mode plus Mystery- with an extra Time Attack Mode (complete 10 stages within 10 minutes and get ranked accordingly) and the option to change the tint of the pit background.
 It's also the first version of the game to let you rotate the pieces counter-clockwise!
 As you can see, though, the graphics have been redone from scratch, including Patoraco herself (and this includes her Perfect pictures).
-Also, Patoraco's voice is new (and like her appearance in Puchi Carat, she ends almost every sentence with 'desu' or 'desuka'.
+Also, Patoraco's voice is new (and like her appearance in Puchi Carat which we'll read about later, she ends almost every sentence with 'desu' or 'desuka'.
 Better or worse than 'de geso'?
 You decide).

 Despite those additions, this isn't the best version of the game.
 Everything feels a little bit off- while it's commendable that all the graphics have been redone, they look very bitty and unrefined compared to the smooth graphics of the arcade release, and the music and sound effects aren't nearly as good either.
 Also, the game feels a bit more sluggish- the blocks don't move as smoothly, and neither do the transition graphics.
 Critically, the controls are a lot looser- blocks take longer to slot into place and so if you're used to the timing of the arcade version, you'll probably move blocks without meaning to here, which can be infuriating.
 However, there is one change for the better- before a block appears on-screen, you can see it on the top of the screen as a transparent block, which is pretty handy.
 Overall, though, this isn't as good as most of the other releases, so unless you really want Mystery Mode in English, perhaps you should skip this one.